vishwajeetshetgaonkar97/signcast-assignment-fullstack/README.md

 Built with React.js (TypeScript) and TailwindCSS using Vite for optimized builds.
 Backend:

+### Backend
-### Node.js + Express.js with WebSocket implementation for real-time communication.
+Node.js + Express.js with WebSocket implementation for real-time communication.
 Deployed on Railway.app.

 ### Desktop Application: